-In our full version of the What the CEO Wants You to Know summary (click here for the 14-page summary) we’ll explain each of the 4 fundamentals in detail.
+In our full version of the What the CEO Wants You to Know summary we’ll explain each of the 4 fundamentals in detail.
 Here’s a short overview:

 You can’t have a business without customers, and a company can only thrive if it has satisfied customers.
 So, your CEO wants you to know your customers (the people who buy your products) as well as your consumers (the people who use your products).